hardyoyo/vagrant_embark_base/README.md

 This is totally a work in progress, use at your own risk.

+## What's all this about "Californica"?

+As proof that this environment is capable of doing something useful, out of the box it sets up an instance of the [UCLA Library](https://www.library.ucla.edu/)'s [Californica](https://github.com/UCLALibrary/californica) [Samvera/Hyrax](https://github.com/samvera/hyrax) application, including all required services.
+Vagrant-Embark is certainly not only a Rails development/devops environment, you can use it to test any collection of Ansible roles to stand up any sort of web application you might prefer.
+Think of the Californica application as a working demo.

 ## Requirements

 * [Virtualization support must be enabled](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/), if you have a BIOS-based computer (aka a PC).